2.8. Anticoagulants and protamine

 Prescribing Notes:

-Restricted to use for the prevention of stroke and systemic embolism in adult patients with non-valvular atrial fibrillation (NVAF) with one or more risk factors, such as congestive heart failure, hypertension, age 75 years, diabetes mellitus, prior stroke or transient ischaemic attack (TIA).
+- for the prevention of stroke and systemic embolism in adult patients with non-valvular atrial fibrillation (NVAF) with one or more risk factors, such as congestive heart failure, hypertension, age >75 years, diabetes mellitus, prior stroke or transient ischaemic attack (TIA).

-Further supporting information for prescribers can be found in the Prescribing Resources section of this website
+Further advice can be accessed via the NHSGGC Atrial Fibrillation guideline and the Prescribing Resources section of this website

 VTE prophylaxis in orthopaedic surgery